gugek/getting-cleaning-data/CodeBook.md

 deviation variables from the HAR Data Set grouping by the subject and the activity.

-## Processing

-1. Open the `features.txt` and then makes a vector of column headers for the `train` and `test` data sets.
-2. For both the `train` and `test` data sets.
-    + Read the `X` file containing the measurements into a data frame
-    + Read the activity file containing the activity label for each observation
-    + Read the subject file containing the identifier of the participant for each observartion
-    + Add the activity labels column to the measurements data frame
-    + Add the subject identifiers column to the measurements data frame
-3. Create a new unified data frame using `rbind` to make a union of the `test` and `train` data frames
-4. Use `dplyr` to make a `data.table` for the unified data.
-5. Remove from the unified data table all variables that are not `subject`, `activity`, or contain a mean or standard deviation measurement.
-6. Create a merged data table incorporating the unified data table and the values of the activity labels.
-This uses `dplyr` and `left_join`.
-An enclosing `select` is used to resort the columns.
-7. Group the data table and then summarize by the averages of the mean and standard deviation columns
-8. Rename the column names of the data table so that they are clear and understandable
-9. Write the output in CSV format without the row names

 ## Caveats
 - The output was centered on the `subject` and `activity_label` since the use of the output would appear to be aimed toward gauging how